UKHomeOfficeForms/hof-util-autofill/README.md

 The command can be given any name you like, here we've called it `goto`.

-Then you can use the command as normal as part of your webdrive command chain.
+Then you can use the command as normal as part of your webdriver command chain.

 ```js
 it('completes a form to a certain step automatically', () => {